 B.F.A., State University of New York, Purchase College

-Ed Check teaches set and production design for theater and film, and regularly designs for the Smith College Theatre Department.
-Past productions include Our Lady of Kibeho, Light Shining in Buckinghamshire, Habitat, Hedda Gabler, Nickel & Dimed, Macbeth, Polaroid Stories, Las Meninas, The Golden Lotus, After Mrs. Rochester, Equus, Jar The Floor and The Children’s Hour.
+Ed Check teaches set and production design for theatre and film, and regularly designs for the Smith College Theatre Department.
+Past productions include The Wolves, Bakkhai, Our Lady of Kibeho, Light Shining in Buckinghamshire, Habitat, Hedda Gabler, Nickel & Dimed, Macbeth, Polaroid Stories, Las Meninas, The Golden Lotus, After Mrs. Rochester, Equus, Jar The Floor and The Children’s Hour.

-Last Fall Check was invited to design the sets for Marie Antoinette at the University of Massachusetts Amherst.
-During the summer of 2014, Check traveled to Beijing, China, to design the set for Sarah Ruhl's Eurydice.
+At the University of Massachusetts Amherst, he designed the sets for Marie Antoinette and Love and Information.
+During the summer of 2014 he traveled to Beijing, China, to design the set for Sarah Ruhl’s Eurydice.

-During previous summers he has designed sets for Shakespeare & Company in Lenox, Massachusetts, including Hamlet, The Merry Wives of Windsor, The Taming of the Shrew and King John.
-At New Century Theatre at Smith College, his design credits include Crumbs From the Table of Joy, The Heidi Chronicles, How The Other Half Loves and Copenhagen.
+During previous summers, Check has designed sets for Chester Theatre Company, The Aliens; Shakespeare & Company in Lenox, Massachusetts: Hamlet, The Merry Wives of Windsor, The Taming of the Shrew and King John.
+At New Century Theatre in Northampton, design credits include Crumbs From the Table of Joy, The Heidi Chronicles, How The Other Half Loves and Copenhagen.

 Check worked on Sex And The City: The Movie as the art director.
-During the HBO series he art directed the first four seasons of the show, at which time he received two Emmy nominations for best art direction.
-His assistant art director credits include Spiderman, Family Man, Meet Joe Black, The First Wives Club, Batman Forever, Nobody's Fool, Quiz Show and Six Degrees of Separation.
+During the HBO series he art-directed the first four seasons of the show, at which time he received two Emmy nominations for best art direction.
+His assistant art director credits include Spider-Man 2, Family Man, Meet Joe Black, The First Wives Club, Batman Forever, Nobody's Fool, Quiz Show and Six Degrees of Separation.

-Earlier in his career, Check designed in regional theater as well as assisted on Broadway.
-He is a graduate from the Yale School of Drama and the State University of New York, Purchase College.
+Earlier in his career, Check designed in regional theatre as well as assisted on Broadway.
+He is a graduate from the Yale School of Drama and the State University of New York, College at Purchase.